 Most newcomers start out by renting an apartment, house, or a room when they arrive in Manitoba.
 Depending on the size of your family, budget, or the lifestyle you want to lead, you can choose from the following styles of rental housing:

-- Apartment– this can be a unit in a building equipped with elevators and security systems (highrise apartment).
+- Apartment– This can be a unit in a building equipped with elevators and security systems (highrise apartment).
 It can also be a walk-up (low-rise apartment) which is not equipped with an elevator because it has fewer than four storeys.
 Newer apartments may have facilities for sports and recreation, laundry, and other necessities.
 There are also basement apartments wherein a tenant may share some facilities with the house owner (who may live in the main part of the house) such as the laundry room, kitchen or heating system.
 However, there are basement apartments with separate facilities and a separate entrance.

-- House – this can be single-detached or a single family dwelling.
+- House – This can be single-detached or a single family dwelling.
 There are also semi-detached houses or duplexes.
 A duplex is attached to another similar house but has a separate entrance.

-- Townhouse – is a home attached to other units in a row or on top of one other.
+- Townhouse – This is a home attached to other units in a row or on top of one other.
 They may have a yard and garage.

-- Condominium – may be an apartment, detached or semi-detached house, or commercial space (e.g. stores, offices).
+- Condominium – This can be an apartment, detached or semi-detached house, or commercial space (e.g. stores, offices).
 Mainly, a condominium refers to shared ownership of real property, in which the owner holds the title to a specific unit, and has a share of the common elements (e.g. roof, parking garage, lobby) as well as any common assets (Condominium Act).

-- Rooming house/room – this is a unit with several tenants renting a room.
+- Rooming house/room – This is a unit with several tenants renting a room.
 “Roomers” share a common kitchen and a bathroom.
 This is ideal for single occupants.

 You have several options in terms of housing costs.
 Some options depend on certain qualifications and eligibility requirements:

-- Private market housing – many ads you see online and in the newspapers are from the private market.
+- Private market housing – Most ads you see online and in the newspapers are from the private market.
 These units or properties are developed by private companies for profit.
 The Residential Tenancies Act regulates this sector.

-- Private non-profit housing – developed by private non-profit organizations, these properties are offered in the private market to seniors, persons with disabilities, and families.
+- Private non-profit housing – Developed by private non-profit organizations, these properties are offered in the private market to seniors, persons with disabilities, and families.

-- Co-operative housing – you will need to apply to become a member and pay a membership share fee for this option.
+- Co-operative housing – You will need to apply to become a member and pay a membership share fee for this option.
 Cooperative housing is non-profit and is regulated by the Co-operatives Act.
 In a co-operative housing, residents decide collectively how to take care of the units and common areas.